dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/08-Testing-and-Validation/06-Group-Policy-and-Security-Tests/01-Test-Password-Policy-GPO.md

 4. On the **Account** tab, unchecked **Password never expires** and checked **User must change password at next logon**, then clicked **OK**.

 <img width="644" height="546" alt="2" src="https://github.com/user-attachments/assets/fe1d4db4-052c-4c0c-80c3-972b5e54afef" />

+## Test 1: Minimum Password Length
+Logged in as `e.davis` and was prompted to change the password at logon: